Skip to content

 prompt Prompt template or system message used by an agent

-skill Semantic Kernel function or plugin
+skill Agent Framework function or plugin

 planner Skill that orchestrates or composes other agents or skills